-Х data set from where the non-rejection rate should be estimated.
-It can be either an ExpressionSet object, a data frame, or a matrix.
-If it is a matrix and the matrix is squared then this function assumes the matrix is the sample covariance matrix of the data and the sample size parameter n should be provided. i index or name of one of the two variables in X to test. j index or name of the other variable in X to test. q order of the conditioning subsets employed in the calculation.
-I indexes or names of the variables in X that are discrete. restrict.Q indexes or names of the variables in X that restrict the sample space of conditioning subsets Q. fix.Q indexes or names of the variables in X that should be fixed within every conditioning conditioning subsets Q. n number of observations in the data set.
-Only necessary when the sample covariance matrix is provided through the X parameter. nTests number of tests to perform for each pair for variables. alpha significance level of each test. long.dim.are .variables logical; if TRUE it is assumed that when data are in a data frame or in a ma- trix, the longer dimension is the one defining the random variables (default); if FALSE, then random variables are assumed to be at the columns of the data frame or matrix. exact.test logical; if FALSE an asymptotic conditional independence test is employed with mixed (i.e., continuous and discrete) data; if TRUE (default) then an exact conditional independence test with mixed data is employed.
-R.code.only logical; if FALSE then the faster C implementation is used (default); if TRUE then only R code is executed.
+X data set from where the non-rejection rate should be estimated.
+It can be either an smlSet object, an ExpressionSet object a data frame, a matrix or an SsdMatrix-class object.
+In the latter case, the input matrix should correspond to a sample covariance matrix of data from which we want to estimate the non-rejection rate for a pair of variables.
+The function qpCov() can be used to estimate such matrices. i index or name of one of the two variables in X to test. j index or name of the other variable in X to test. q order of the conditioning subsets employed in the calculation.
+I indexes or names of the variables in X that are discrete when X is a matrix or a data frame. restrict.Q indexes or names of the variables in X that restrict the sample space of conditioning subsets Q. fix.Q indexes or names of the variables in X that should be fixed within every conditioning conditioning subsets Q. nTests number of tests to perform for each pair for variables. alpha significance level of each test. long.dim.are.variables logical: if TRUE it is assumed that when data are in a data frame or in a malogical; if TRUE it is assumed that when data are in a data frame or in a matrix, the longer dimension is the one defining the random variables (default); if FALSE, then random variables are assumed to be at the columns of the data frame or matrix.

+logical; if FALSE an asymptotic conditional independence test is employed with mixed (i.e., continuous and discrete) data; if TRUE (default) then an exact conditional independence test with mixed data is employed.